-I am a lawyer and researcher studying the intersections of technology, regulation and society, based in London and India.
-I am presently a Doctoral Researcher at University College London, supervised by Dr. Michael Veale.
-My research examines the law, politics and governance of information systems.
+Divij is a lawyer and researcher studying the intersections of technology, regulation and society, based in London and India.
+He is a Doctoral Researcher at University College London, supervised by Dr. Michael Veale.
+His research examines legal and political implications of platforms and information infrastructures.

-As a Mozilla Tech Policy Fellow, I focused on interrogating machine decisions and articulating a fair and equitable vision of ‘Artificial Intelligence’, and created the ‘AI Observatory‘.
-I led research on the project ‘Algorithmic Accountability for the Public Sector’, co-convened by the AI Now Institute, the Ada Lovelace Institute and the Open Government Partnership.
-I edit and contribute to SpicyIP, a world-leading legal resource with the mission of democratising debates around intellectual property law in India.
-I was a Fellow at the Archives at NCBS, exploring the intersections of law, policy and archival practice in India.
+As a Mozilla Tech Policy Fellow in 2019-2020, his work focused on interrogating machine decisions and articulating a fair and equitable vision of ‘Artificial Intelligence’, and co-created the project the ‘AI Observatory‘.
+He has led and contributed to various research projects with Indian and international civil society, including a pioneering study of algorithmic accountability in the public sector, with the AI Now Institute, the Ada Lovelace Institute and the Open Government Partnership; research on information governance with the Centre for Law and Policy Research, the Centre for Internet and Society, and Vidhi Karnataka.
+He edits and contributes to SpicyIP, a world-leading legal resource with the mission of democratising debates around intellectual property law in India.
+From 2020-2022 was a Fellow at the Archives at NCBS, exploring the intersections of law, policy and archival practice in India.

-My research and writing have been featured in The Indian Express, The Financial Times, Caravan Magazine, Seminar, Forbes and The Wire, and cited by the House of Lords and the Canadian Commission on Democratic Expression among others.
+He is an Associate Lecturer in Internet Law and Policy at UCL, and has guest lectured at the National Law School of India University, Indian Institute of Science, SciencesPo Paris, Goldsmiths University and National Law University Delhi, among others.
+His research and writing have been featured in The Indian Express, The Financial Times, Caravan Magazine, Seminar, Forbes, The Wire, Wired Magazine, MIT Tech Review, and cited by the House of Lords and the Canadian Commission on Democratic Expression among others.

-I am interested in collaborating with academics, activists and artists working at the intersections of technology, media and justice.
-If you want to chat, reach out at divij[dot]joshi[at]protonmail[dot]com or @divijualsuspect on Twitter.
+I am interested in collaborating with academics, activists and artists working at the intersections of technology, media, law and justice.
+I am caste-privileged and eager to use my position to assist minoritised researchers of technology in India with navigating academia and civil society.
+If you want to chat, please reach out at divij[dot]joshi[at]protonmail[dot]com.